Mary Boykin Chesnut: Marriage

 In 1836, while in Charleston, 13-year-old Mary Boykin Miller met her future husband, James Chesnut, Jr. (1815–85), who was eight years her senior.
-At age 17, Miller married Chesnut on April 23, 1840.
+At age 17, she married him on April 23, 1840.
 They first lived with his parents and sisters at Mulberry, their plantation near Camden, South Carolina.
-His father, James Chesnut, Sr. (whom Mary referred to throughout her diaries as the “Old Colonel”), had gradually purchased and reunited the land holdings of his father John.
-He was said to own about five square miles at the maximum and to hold about 500 slaves by 1849.
+His father, James Chesnut, Sr. (to whom Mary referred throughout her diaries as the "Old Colonel"), had gradually purchased and reunited the land holdings of his father John.
+He was said to have owned about five square miles at the maximum and to hold about 500 slaves by 1849.

-In 1858, by then an established lawyer and politician, James Chesnut, Jr. was elected a U.S. senator from South Carolina and served as such until South Carolina's secession from the Union in December 1860, shortly following the election of Abraham Lincoln.
-Once the Civil War broke out, Chesnut became an aide to President Jefferson Davis and was commissioned a brigadier general in the Confederate Army.
+In 1858, by then an established lawyer and politician, James Chesnut, Jr. was elected a U.S. senator from South Carolina, a position he held until South Carolina's secession from the United States in December 1860, shortly following the election of Abraham Lincoln.
+Once the Civil War began, Chesnut became an aide to President Jefferson Davis and was commissioned a brigadier general in the Confederate Army.
 The couple resided at Chesnut Cottage in Columbia during the Civil War period.

 Intelligent and witty, Mary Chesnut took part in her husband's career, as entertaining was an important part of building political networks.
-She had her best times when they were in the capitals of Washington, D.C. and Richmond.
+She had her best times when they were in the capitals of Washington, D.C., and Richmond.
 She suffered from depression, in part because of her inability to have children, and she occasionally took opium.
 The Chesnuts' marriage was at times stormy owing to their differences in temperament (she was more hot-tempered and sometimes considered her husband reserved), but their companionship was mostly warm and affectionate.